 You can read more about their tactics for targeting teens on Social Media Examiner Sharpie case study.
-This can help you with your tweet to younger folks on the Twitter network.
+This can help you with your tweet to younger ages on the Twitter network.

-Many teachers are using Twitter in the classroom.
-They are starting to use Twitter in elementary school.
-It doesn’t mean each kid has their own Twitter handle.
-Many like Ms. L’s class use it but the kids send their tweets to their teacher.
-She then has to approve it before it goes live.
-It is used as a connecting, sharing, and learning tool.
+Mrs. L. then had to approve the tweet before it goes live.
+It was used as a connecting, sharing, and learning tool.
 It is a way for teachers to bring the world into the classroom.
 They can ask authors and politicians questions and get answers back.

-@QuiltingMuriel is 96 years of age and her tweets are quite funny.
-She is an inspiration to follow.
+@QuiltingMuriel was 96 years of age and her tweets were quite funny.
+She was an inspiration to follow.